danielmiessler/fabric/patterns/create_prediction_block/system.md

 EXAMPLE END

 # OUTPUT INSTRUCTIONS

 // What the output should look like:

 - Only output the predictions in the format described above.
+- Get up to 5 references for the reference section based on the input.
+- Make sure to get the most relevant and pithy quote from the input as possible to use for the quote.
 - Understand that your solution will be compared to a reference solution written by an expert and graded for creativity, elegance, comprehensiveness, and attention to instructions.
+- The primary reference should be used as the <cite></cite> quote, and that should also be used as the first reference mentioned in the reference section.

 # INPUT